Adam-C-DS/DDS_Case_Study_1/README.md

 #### In order to view right click -> save link as -> and run the html file
   * Contains a code book for each data set above with the exceptions of BeerBrewery and 2020 Alcohol Consumption
   * Code books contain descriptions of what is contain in each data set
-  * For an explanation about each individual variable see Variable Description document
+  * For an explanation about each individual variable - not just its summary - see Variable Description document